I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 Introduction

-The long-awaited request for the official Datadog MCP server Preview has finally been approved.
+The long-awaited Datadog official MCP server Preview request has finally been approved.

 Using the MCP server, AI agents like Claude Code can directly access Datadog observability data.

-With natural language instructions like "investigate recent error traces" or "create a monitor suitable for this configuration," it can handle APM trace analysis, log investigation, and monitor creation.
+With just natural language instructions like "investigate recent error traces" or "create monitors suitable for this configuration," it can handle APM trace analysis, log investigation, and monitor creation.

-In addition to setup procedures, I tested use cases for APM trace analysis, error investigation, and recommended monitor creation based on CloudFormation templates.
+In addition to setup procedures, I tried use cases of APM trace analysis, error investigation, and recommended monitor creation based on CloudFormation templates.

-The Datadog MCP server acts as a bridge connecting Datadog's observability data with AI agents.
+The Datadog MCP server acts as a bridge connecting Datadog observability data with AI agents.

-When using the Preview, be aware of the following:
+When using the Preview, the following points should be noted:

 • Only Datadog organizations on the allowlist can use it

-• Users are responsible for verifying compliance requirements for AI tools
+• Checking compliance requirements for AI tools is the user's responsibility

 • Datadog may collect information about MCP server usage